Holland Lop Rabbits in Ohio, Raised for Indoor Companion Homes

 • considered how a rabbit will realistically fit into daily life and long-term plans

-If this approach resonates with you, these are the best places to continue exploring:
+If this approach resonates with you, we encourage you to continue here before submitting a Placement Form.

 Learn more about our placement process, expectations, and what thoughtful rabbit ownership looks like at Hot Cross Buns.